 While it’s important to consider the order consolidation area as its own zone, many operations don’t make this area as efficient as it could be.
 Frequently, this zone takes up considerable floor space, labor and capital.
 That’s either because the systems used are comprised of either static, shelf-based systems spread across an enormous amount of square footage—and their contents must be tracked and located manually—or highly automated sortation systems that, while fast and accurate, aren’t always cost effective.

-One practical approach is to use horizontal carousel technology, traditionally known for fast goods to man order picking, as the foundation of an order consolidation system.
+One practical approach is to use and automated storage and retrieval solution - such as Vertical Buffer Modules, Vertical Lift Modules, Vertical Carousel Modules or Horizontal Carousel Modules traditionally known for fast goods to man order picking, as the foundation of an order consolidation system.
 These high-density automated storage and retrieval units can hold much more waiting inventory in a smaller footprint than static shelving at a far more affordable price point than highly automated systems.
-Combined with order consolidation software and light-directed pick technology, horizontal carousels deliver an ideal balance of cost, space and productivity when temporarily storing items awaiting additional picks prior to shipping.
+Combined with order consolidation software and light-directed pick technology, these automated storage systems can deliver an ideal balance of cost, space and productivity when temporarily storing items awaiting additional picks prior to shipping.

-With horizontal carousels, the order consolidation process looks like this:
+With automation, the order consolidation process looks like this:

-Interestingly, if an order consolidation system outfitted with horizontal carousels is working well, the carousels themselves are rarely completely filled.
+Interestingly, if an order consolidation system using automated storage technology is working well, the actual storage devices themselves are rarely completely filled.
 Rather, the operation’s order fulfillment software distributes the picks in a way that ensures the items arrive at order consolidation within 30 to 60 minutes of each other.
 Otherwise, the overall zoned picking process is not as efficient as it could be and further analysis (and possible restructuring of zones) should be considered.

-In addition to creating a fast, efficient and accurate way to buffer order totes in a reduced footprint, the horizontal carousel system can be easily scaled up as business expands.
+In addition to creating a fast, efficient and accurate way to buffer order totes in a reduced footprint, the automated storage technology can be easily scaled up as business expands.